horizon94/rationalizing-neural-predictions/README.md

 - he uses RCNN, I'm just using LSTM
 - RNP includes a 'dependent' implementation of the generator: this repo provides only the 'independent' version
 - no dropout (yet)
+- I'm training using `batch-size` 128 (though you can try with batch size 256, if your GPU has enough memory, of course)
 - probably a bunch of other stuff :P

 ## To use